 Highly skilled urologists at Mayo Clinic have vast experience in performing both minimally invasive and reconstructive surgical techniques to treat urethral stricture disease.

 Urethral stricture expertise

 Mayo Clinic urologists and their teams are highly trained, often with additional specialty training to deal with complex urethral reconstructive procedures.
 Mayo Clinic doctors treat more than 1,000 people with urethral strictures each year.

 Nationally recognized expertise

-Mayo Clinic in Minnesota has been recognized as the best Urology hospital in the nation for 2016-2017 by U.S. News & World Report.
-Mayo Clinic in Arizona is ranked high performing in the same report.
+Mayo Clinic in Minnesota and Mayo Clinic in Arizona are ranked among the best urology hospitals in the nation for 2018-2019 by U.S. News & World Report.
+Mayo Clinic in Florida is ranked high performing in the same report.

 Learn more about Mayo Clinic's Urology department.

 Locations, travel and lodging

 Mayo Clinic has major campuses in Phoenix and Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota.
 The Mayo Clinic Health System has dozens of locations in several states.